 We have assisted many families with these issues.
 Here is some guidance for you:

 Most Times there is a Family Member who is the Logical Choice

-The eldest daughter often takes the lead.
+The eldest daughter in the family often takes the lead.
 It can also be the daughter (or son) who lives closest – because they are able to stop by the most.
-It may be a sibling who lives out of town, if he or she is an only child, or the only child able to serve in this role.
+It may be a sibling who lives out of town if he or she is an only child, or the only child able to serve in this role.